robch/book-of-ai/docs/azure-ai-chat/azure-ai-chat-streaming-cs/sample-overview.md

     }
 ```

-**STEP 5**: Finally, add the assistant's response to the chat message history, and return response:
+**STEP 5**: Finally, add the assistant's response to the chat message history, and return response.

 ``` csharp title="AzureAIInferencingChatCompletionsStreamingClass.cs"
     _messages.Add(new ChatRequestAssistantMessage() { Content = responseContent });